transcend-io/helm-charts/README.md

 ## Deployment examples

 The following are sample `values.yaml` files for deploying Sombra in an AWS EKS cluster with different configurations.
+AWS is not a requirement—Kubernetes can run on any cloud—but AWS is used in these examples for illustrative purposes.

 - Each example assumes you have deployed (A) a working Kubernetes cluster, and (B) an `alb` AWS application load balancer ingress controller.
 - In each example, we are exposing Sombra's `sombra-transcend-ingress` server (for communication with Transcend through an internet-facing load balancer) and Sombra's  `sombra-customer-ingress` server (for communication with internal services through an internal load balancer).